How Tos

 Manufacturers often actively deter third-party repair shops by restricting supply of components to “Authorized Service Providers” only.
 This allows them to charge inflated rates for out-of-warranty support.
 Consumers must scrutinize after sales repair policies to determine if alternatives to high-cost official repairs exist.

-See also How to Open a Seller Account on Amazon
+See also How to Delete a Twitter Account

 Many brands that publicly talk about sustainability provide little transparency into actual service costs for common failures like battery replacements.
 They also outright void warranties if any self-repair or third-party technician simply opens or services the device.